cfengine/documentation/reference/special-variables/const.markdown

   "A newline with either $(const.n) or with $(const.endl) is ok";
   "But a string with \n in it does not have a newline!";
 ```

+**Note:** The variable `const.endl` is an alias for `const.n` and nothing more.
+It is commonly mistaken to be a platform agnostic line separator.
+But this has
+never been the case.
+However, since CFEngine 3.23 we introduced `const.linesep`
+which is exactly that.

 ### const.n